0xAX/asm/content/asm_6.md

 ;; Entry point of the program.
 _start:
+        ;; Align stack to 16-byte boundary at start since we are going to call C functions. and rsp, -16
         ;; Jump to the _read_first_float_vector label
         jmp _read_first_float_vector
 ```

 The definition of the `.text` section starts from referencing the external functions: `strtod` and `printf`.
 As mentioned above, these functions are part of the C standard library, and we will use them to simplify our program.
-After defining the entry point, we immediately jump to the `_read_first_float_vector` label.
+After defining the entry point, we align the stack to 16 bytes boundary how System V AMD64 ABI requires before calling C functions and immediately jump to the `_read_first_float_vector` label.
 This is where our code starts.

 Our main goal now is to print the prompt, which will ask a user to type some floating-point values.
 We will then convert these values from strings to floating-point numbers and store them in a buffer representing our first vector.
 Let's take a look at the code: